whoschek/bzfs/README.md

     bookmarks should be pruned less aggressively than snapshots, and destination snapshots should be pruned less aggressively than source snapshots.
-As an example starting point, here is a script that deletes all bookmarks older than 90 days in a given dataset and its descendants, yet, for each dataset, does not delete the latest 200 bookmarks (per dataset) regardless of when they were created: `bzfs dummy tank2/boo/bar --dryrun --recursive --skip-replication
+As an example starting point, here is a script that deletes all bookmarks that were created more than 90 days ago, yet does not delete the latest 200 bookmarks (per dataset) regardless of when they were created: `bzfs dummy tank2/boo/bar --dryrun --recursive --skip-replication --delete-dst-snapshots=bookmarks
-    --delete-dst-snapshots=bookmarks
     --include-snapshot-times-and-ranks 'latest 200..latest 100%'
     --include-snapshot-times-and-ranks '*..90 days ago'`